Iosif Grigulevich: Secret agent

+Spain

-In the late 1930s, Grigulevich was sent to Spain to monitor the activities of the Workers' Party of Marxist Unification (POUM, the militia with which George Orwell served), during the course of the civil war in that country.
-Grigulevich worked under NKVD general Alexander Orlov, using the code names MAKS and FELIPE, and organized so-called "mobile groups" that killed, among other actual and suspected Trotskyists, POUM leader Andrés Nin.
+In the late 1930s, Grigulevich was sent to Spain to monitor the activities of the Workers' Party of Marxist Unification (POUM, the militia with which George Orwell served), in the midst of the civil war in that country.
+Grigulevich worked under NKVD general Alexander Orlov, using the code names MAKS and FELIPE, and organized so-called "mobile groups" that killed, among other actual and suspected Trotskyists, POUM leader Andreu Nin.
 In this mission Grigulevich apparently collaborated with the assassin Vittorio Vidali, known in Spain as "Comandante Carlos Contreras."

+To help justify the murder of Nin and the Stalinist campaign against the Trotskyites in Spain, Orlov instructed Grigulevich and a Spanish journalist to manufacture a dossier of "documentary evidence" of the collaboration of Nin and his associates with the nationalist forces of General Francisco Franco (which the Soviets identified as "fascists").
+This false dossier, supposedly gathered by an fighter in the International Brigades named Max Rieger, was published in 1938 as Espionaje en España ("Espionage in Spain").
+Grigulevich moved in literary and artistic circles in Barcelona and acted as interpreter for the visiting Soviet writers Mikhail Koltsov and Ilya Ehrenburg, as well as for the film director Roman Karmen, who had come to participate in the Congress of Writers in Defense of Culture, organized by the Comintern and Stalin's secret police.
+Shortly afterwards, Grigulevich was summoned back to Moscow.

+Mexico

-Grigulevich was summoned back to Moscow in 1938.
-In January 1940 he was sent to Mexico, under the code name "Yuzek," to take part in the first attempt on the life of Leon Trotsky, again with Agent Vidali.
-In the wee hours of May 24, 1940, a group of Stalinist agents, led by Grigulevich and David Siqueiros, stormed Trotsky's compound at Coyoacan near Mexico City.
+In January 1940, Grigulevich was sent to Mexico to take part in the first attempt on the life of Leon Trotsky, again working with Agent Vidali.
+Grigulevich's code name for this mission was "Yuzek."
+In the wee hours of May 24, 1940, a group of Stalinist agents, led by Grigulevich and David Alfaro Siqueiros, stormed Trotsky's compound at Coyoacán, near Mexico City.
 They missed Trotsky and his wife altogether and managed only to wound their young grandson in the foot.
 However, during the operation, Robert Sheldon Harte, Trotsky's bodyguard, was captured and killed.
-The defector Walter Krivitsky managed to hear of this attempt and sent a warning to Trotsky through Dies Committee member J.B.
-Matthews.
-Trotsky acknowledged the warning.
-In a letter, he responded, "Krivitsky is right.
+The Soviet defector Walter Krivitsky had learned of the plot and sent a warning to Trotsky through the US activist and "fellow traveller" J. B. Matthews.
+Trotsky acknowledged the warning, writing in a letter that "Krivitsky is right.
 We are the two men the OGPU is sworn to kill."

+Argentina

 After the failed attempt to assassinate Trotsky, Grigulevich and two of his accomplices (Laura Araujo Aguilar and Antonio Pujol Jimenez) were helped by Pablo Neruda to escape from the Mexican police.
 After Ramón Mercader killed Trotsky, Grigulevich was awarded with the Order of the Red Star.
 Later, Grigulevich was sent to Argentina under the code name "Artur", where he remained during World War II and organized anti-Nazi sabotage operations.
 He married a Mexican woman named Laura Araujo Aguilar, who was also a Soviet secret agent, operating under the code name LUIZA.